cyberdesserts/npm-scanner/documentation.md

 ## Conclusion

-The cybersecurity community's consensus is clear: *"You can't protect preemptively.
-But you can be aware as quickly as possible."* Our deps.dev scanner addresses this need for awareness and rapid detection.
+The consensus is clear: *"You can't protect preemptively.
+But you can be aware as quickly as possible."* The deps.dev scanner addresses this need for awareness and rapid detection but its only a starting point.

-As one practitioner recently noted: *"Wish there was a tool that implemented something like this out there."* Well, now there is—and you can customize it for your organization's specific needs.

-**Key takeaways from the security community:**
+**Key takeaways :**

 1. **Accept the reactive reality**: Perfect prevention isn't possible, so focus on rapid detection and response
 2. **Layer your defenses**: No single tool solves npm security—combine scanning, private registries, time delays, and process controls